Lowell Perry: Government, broadcast, and business career

 Perry returned to government service in 1990 as director of the Michigan Department of Labor, a position he held for six years.
 In March 1996, Governor John Engler appointed him as the director of the Office of Urban Programs, a position that he held until his retirement in April 1999.

 Family and death

-Perry was married in January 1954 and had a daughter and two sons, one of whom is current New York Knicks basketball executive and former University of Michigan coach Scott Perry.
+Perry was married in January 1954 and had a daughter and two sons, one of whom is former New York Knicks basketball executive and former University of Michigan coach Scott Perry.

 Perry died of cancer at a hospital in Southfield, Michigan, in January 2001.